Avrhomg/TCP_Listener/README.md

 # TCP_Listener
-# This listener is a RCP Server which recieves TCP meesgaes over TCP/IP connection
+# This listener is a TCP Server which recieves TCP messages over TCP/IP connection
 # And then writes the results to a file